 Note: This post is a guest post by Kelly Forst, Marketing Specialist @AWeber

-In this blog, I’ll share the 7 best email automation tactics and why you should use email automation campaigns.
+In this blog, I’ll share the 8 best email marketing automation tactics and why you should use email automation campaigns.

 Table of Contents